Aymoon12/FitTrack/README.md

    - Sign up or log in with your credentials.

-2. **Set Your Goals**
+2. **Get a Personalized Plan**

-   - Go to the "Goals" section and set your fitness goals, such as weight loss or muscle gain.
+   - Go to the "Nutrition" section and get a personalized workout plan centralized around your goals.

 3. **Log Your Workouts**